 Economic impact: The financial consequences for affected consumers who faced higher deposits or service denials.

 Industry experts have noted that the fine might seem relatively modest considering the scale of the violations.
-Security expert Ilia Kolochenko commented that "the Dutch DPA's fine seems to be surprisingly mild and lenient," especially given that similar operations in the UK involved data on 51 million British residents.
+Security expert Ilia Kolochenko commented that "the Dutch DPA's fine seems to be surprisingly mild and lenient," especially given that similar operations in the UK involved data on 51 million British residents when compared with other major GDPR fines issued in 2025.

 Industry reactions and implications